Taapsee Pannu, Farhan Akhtar & Other B-town Celebs React To Ayodhya Verdict

 Waqt lagta hai, par ho jaata hai.
 The Supreme Court has delivered it's verdict on a longstanding dispute over land title.
 Respect the law, accept the verdict and ignore those who will try to gain political capital or TRPs from this.
 It really is time to move on.— Hansal Mehta (@mehtahansal) November 9, 2019

-Kangana Ranaut said in an official statement issued by her team and it read, "The supreme court judgement on #AYODHYAVERDICT shows how all of us can coexist peacefully.
+Kangana Ranaut said in an official statement issued by her team, "The supreme court judgement on #AYODHYAVERDICT shows how all of us can coexist peacefully.
 This is the beauty of our great country, and I urge everyone to rejoice in the fact that we define 'Unity in diversity' : #KanganaRanaut." (sic)

 "The supreme court judgement on #AYODHYAVERDICT shows how all of us can coexist peacefully.
 This is the beauty of our great country, and I urge everyone to rejoice in the fact that we define 'Unity in diversity' : #KanganaRanaut #AyodhyaJudgment #AyodhyacaseVerdict— Team Kangana Ranaut (@KanganaTeam) November 9, 2019